skipperbent/simple-php-router/README.md

 # simple-router

 Simple, fast and yet powerful PHP router that is easy to get integrated and in any project.
-Heavily inspired by the way Laravel handles routing, with both simplicity and expandability in mind.
+Heavily inspired by the way Laravel handles routing, with both simplicity and expand-ability in mind.

 ### Support the project